Geometry of Weighted Homogeneous Spaces: Homogeneous Spaces

-The Bruhat cell $X_w$ of $SL_m\mathbb{C}/B$ consists of the flags such that the dimension of the intersections with standard flag are governed by $w \in S_m$. \item[(2)] The Bruhat decomposition of $Sp_{2n}\mathbb{C}$ is obtained from that of $SL_{2n}\mathbb{C}$ provided a change of the order on basis $e_1,...,e_n,e_{2n},...,e_{n+1}$.
-Then $B$ is matrices with upper left block upper triangular and lower right block is lower triangular, with $0$ other places.
+The Bruhat cell $X_w$ of $SL_m\mathbb{C}/B$ consists of the flags such that the dimension of the intersections with standard flag are governed by $w \in S_m$.

+The Bruhat decomposition of $Sp_{2n}\mathbb{C}$ is obtained from that of $SL_{2n}\mathbb{C}$ provided a change of the order on basis $e_1,...,e_n,e_{2n},...,e_{n+1}$.
+Then $B$ consists of matrices with upper left block upper triangular and lower right block is lower triangular, with $0$ other places.
 Its Weyl group is